 The Alaska Housing Finance Corporation (AHFC) is a public corporation administratively located within the Department of Revenue but with a separate and independent legal existence.
 AHFC was chartered in 1971 to provide financing for low and moderate income housing and housing located in remote, underdeveloped, or blighted areas of the State.
+Effective July 1, 1992, the Alaska State Housing Authority (ASHA) was abolished and the duties assigned to it were transferred to the Alaska Housing Finance Corporation.

-In 1980, AHFC's powers were expanded by removing borrower income restrictions and the Corporation became a major supplier of mortgage funds and the most prolific issuer of debt in the State.
-Table 3.2 indicates the amounts of AHFC borrowing since 1991.
+Since 1980, when AHFC's powers were expanded by removing borrower income restrictions, the Corporation has emerged as a major supplier of mortgage funds in the State, in addition to being the largest issuer of debt (taxable and tax-exempt).
+Table 3.0 indicates the amounts of AHFC borrowing since 1973.